Robin Ellis: Life and career

-Cookbook writer
+Cookery book writer

-His first cookbook, Delicious Dishes for Diabetics: A Mediterranean Way of Eating, was published in 2011.
+His first cookery book, Delicious Dishes for Diabetics: A Mediterranean Way of Eating, was published in 2011.
 The US edition was titled Delicious Dishes for Diabetics: Eating Well with Type 2 Diabetes.

-His second cookbook, Healthy Eating for Life, came out in 2014.
-His third cookbook, Mediterranean Cooking for Diabetics: Delicious Dishes to Control or Avoid Diabetes was published in 2016 by Little, Brown UK.
-His fourth cookbook, Robin Ellis's Mediterranean Vegetarian Cooking was published in June 2020 by Little, Brown UK.
+His second cookery book, Healthy Eating for Life, came out in 2014.
+His third cookery book, Mediterranean Cooking for Diabetics: Delicious Dishes to Control or Avoid Diabetes was published in 2016 by Little, Brown UK.
+His fourth cookery book, Robin Ellis's Mediterranean Vegetarian Cooking was published in June 2020 by Little, Brown UK.

 Personal life

 Ellis lives with his wife Meredith in southwest France.
 His younger brothers are the actor Jack Ellis and the director Peter Ellis, who died in 2006.